Intrenion/Milcraft/doctrine/on-tactics.md

 A force that only reacts allows the enemy to control events.

 **Action**
-Use offensive action within any posture to force enemy responses.
+Use offensive action in any posture to force the enemy to respond.

 **Outcome**
 The enemy must act within conditions you create.